Restoring a Supreme Model 560-A Vedolyzer

 On the left side is the Vacuum Tube Voltmeter and ohm meter with push button range selection and the zero controls for the meter.
 The Power switch and Function Selector are right below the zero controls.
 Near the top left are the Horizontal and Vertical Position controls for the oscillograph, placed on the left for symmetry. |

 Inside, the chassis is covered in dirt and a thick film, probably residue from cigarette smoke.
-Unfortunately the chromed chassis is spotted with rust, and battery acid has created a couple of larger rusty spots, one on top of the chassis and one underneath.
+The chromed chassis is spotted with some rust, and battery acid has created a couple of larger rusty places, one on top of the chassis and one underneath.
 I'm going to have to disassemble most of the unit just to get everything cleaned and polished.

 |